pratyayatziroh/java-concepts/README.md

 `ExecutorTimeUtil`

-class has a static method `getEpochMilis()` which returns the current time in epoch milis.
+This class has a static method `getEpochMilis()` which returns the current time in epoch milis.
 Methods internally invoked - `System.currentTimeMillis()`